tinloof/sanity-kit/packages/sanity-studio/README.md

 When page creation is enabled, the currently selected `locale` is also used as an initial value to create new pages.

-Pathnames are automatically validated to be unique accros locales.
+Path names are automatically validated to be unique across locales.

 <video controls src="https://github.com/tinloof/sanity-kit/assets/10447155/5f6a063d-833c-4e96-8c3b-58e7611f4b43">
 </video>